TechxArtisanStudio/MkDocs-Lang/README.md

-# MkDocs Multi-Language Project Manager
+# Multi-Language MkDocs Project Management

-This tool helps manage multi-language MkDocs projects, allowing you to create, configure, clone, and manage multiple MkDocs sites within a single project structure.
+This project provides a set of command-line tools to manage multi-language MkDocs projects efficiently.
+It allows you to create, configure, and manage multiple MkDocs sites within a single project directory.

 ## Overview